intermine/im-docs/docs/webapp/third-party-tools/jbrowse.rst

 ================================

 JBrowse can be run directly from InterMine web-services.
 This means that using JBrowse from a report page is straightforward.
+This section describes features available in InterMine 1.3.3.

 You need to: